 At Kilimanjaro, we believe in the African saying “Ubuntu” which means I exist because you exist, and you exist because I exist.
-Everyone here is treated equally which inspires a constantly encouraging work place environment.
+Everyone here is treated equally which inspires a constantly encouraging workplace environment.
 This atmosphere allows employees to believe that they can develop their own skills and personality to coincide with the business, which is key to maintaining long-term employees that respect the business.
 To find out more about how to create this encouraging atmosphere, have a read of ‘It’s baby steps as new employees learn your environment’ written by our managing director.
-We don’t see the benefits of a command and control environment.
+Above all, we don’t see the benefits of a command and control environment.
 Creating a positive space for our team creates a positive environment for our clients, feeling confident they are in trusted hands.

 Creation of the Golden Rules

 We all need some rules to follow.
 At Kilimanjaro, we very early on defined 9 Golden Rules which we expect everyone without any exceptions to follow.
 The vision was to create a liberated, unique and resilient company.
-One glibly talks about an organisational culture, built on the foundation of a set of core values.
+One glibly talks about organisational culture, built on the foundation of a set of core values.
 If you haven’t created them as of yet, define that set of values now, to avoid ending up like every other mundane, pedestrian organisation.
 In order for the rules to be effective, the rules must be part of your way of doing things.
 One of them which is very close to our hearts and improves internal functionality is “We keep our promises”.
-We don’t make commitments to work we can’t deliver.
+In essence, we don’t make commitments to work we can’t deliver.
 This works well internally and externally for our clients.

 Our people are our greatest assets